makanakoeln/check_mk/README.md

 # projects
 own projects

-Contains own Scripts, especially for check_mk
+Contains own scripts, especially for check_mk

+You can find full mkp files in var/check_mk/packages and install them in check_mk.
+Single files can be found in the local directory